-Do not make excessive noise.
+- Do not make excessive noise. - Children should be restrained from making excessive noise.

-- Children should be restrained from making excessive noise. - Flying kites and model aircraft and the use of items like catapults or air-guns as well as ball games should not be permitted among, or close to, motorhomes. - Musical instruments, record players, radios and televisions should not be used to the inconvenience of other people on site. - · Open and close doors quietly. - Power generators must be adequately silenced and used with consideration.
+- Flying kites and model aircraft and the use of items like catapults or air-guns as well as ball games should not be permitted among, or close to, motorhomes. - Musical instruments, record players, radios and televisions should not be used to the inconvenience of other people on site. - · Open and close doors quietly. - Power generators must be adequately silenced and used with consideration and according to restricted site times.